 The type and length of each rotation is defined and approved by faculty in the global health department at DMU.
 Oral presentations on- and off-campus are encouraged.

 An international rotation can only be scheduled as an elective rotation and may be from one week up to eight weeks in length.
 The maximum number of international rotation weeks eligible for graduation credit is eight weeks.

 It is important to note the extent of student support by DMU for international travel.
 Students traveling overseas for trips approved through the global health department can take advantage of medical advice through the Student Health Clinic on campus.
 Evacuation assistance provided by the school assures “around-the-clock protection” in case of emergencies or if a quick evacuation out of the country is required.
 Selected students will receive financial support for expenses incurred during approved international experiences.
 With the administrative support of the global health department, planning a trip abroad is a smooth process.

-The documents listed below will walk you through the rotation process.
-The first is a checklist of the required paperwork.
-The next are waiver of liability forms that will need to be filled out and signed as part of the required paperwork.
+The following waiver of liability forms will also need to be filled out as part of the required paperwork.